ismailmohammad/CPS706_Networks_Project/README.md

 ## Development

-Development is streamlined with the use of dev containers to ensure a consistent development experience across developers utilzing the same development environement for the client/server stack.
+Development is streamlined with the use of dev containers to ensure a consistent development experience across developers utilizing the same development environment for the client/server stack for coding style considerations.